The Benefits of Autonomous Vehicles for Community-Based Trip Sharing

 This section presents a comparison of the results of the CTSPAV procedure against those of the DARP, particularly the final objective values from their MIPs together with the corresponding lower bounds of each procedure for every problem instance considered.
 Figure \ref{fig:vc_darp_ctspav_inside} compares their vehicle count results when the lexicographic objective and central depot configuration are used on clusters inside the city, whereas Figure \ref{fig:vc_darp_ctspav_outside} does the same for clusters outside.
 The horizontal axis lists the problem instances while the vertical displays the vehicle counts.
 Figure \ref{fig:vc_darp_ctspav_inside} shows the typical trend: the DARP procedure produces stronger lower bounds and the CTSPAV procedure produces smaller vehicle counts.
 This trend carries over to Figure \ref{fig:vc_darp_ctspav_outside}.
 Even though there are a few instances where the DARP procedure outperform the CTSPAV procedure, overall the CTSPAV matches or outperforms the DARP on more than 80\% of the instances shown in the figure.
 Vehicle count results of instances with the local depot configuration exhibit similar trends and are not shown here.

+Table \ref{tab:my-table} then compares the aggregated vehicle count results from all clusters for the same lexicographic objective and central depot configuration.
+This comparison is especially important as the results of all clusters are summarized through aggregation in the case study.
+The table shows a significant difference between the results of the two procedures, with the DARP procedure producing aggregated vehicle counts that are 45\% larger inside the city, 6\% larger outside the city, and 11\% larger overall.
+This significant difference makes another strong case for using results of the CTSPAV procedure in the case study.

 Figures \ref{fig:dist_darp_ctspav_inside} and \ref{fig:dist_darp_ctspav_outside} compare the results when minimizing total distance under a central depot configuration for clusters inside and outside the city respectively.